wedesoft/www.wedesoft.de/_posts/2024-05-06-clojure-nuklear.md

 For game development I have been using [LWJGL3][1] which is a great Java library for cross-platform development.
 Among other things it has bindings for *OpenGL*, *GLFW*, and *STB*.
-Recently I discovered the *Nuklear* bindings.
+Recently I discovered that it also has *Nuklear* bindings.
 [Nuklear][2] is a small C library useful for developing GUIs for games.
 It receives control input and commands to populate a GUI and converts those into render instructions.
 Nuklear focuses solely on the user interface, while input and graphics backend are handled by the application.